-As Margialoth notes, many people view tipping "as an informal service contract between the customer and the waiter, acting as a consumer-monitoring mechanism."
+As Margalioth notes, many people view tipping "as an informal service contract between the customer and the waiter, acting as a consumer-monitoring mechanism."
 This informal contract reinforces the belief that customers are able to monitor the service they receive and reward it accordingly.
 In other words, the argument goes, tipping motivates the server to do her best work.
 This makes some sense at least in theory, but in reality, it's really, really wrong.

 After a qualitative study of more than 2,600 dining parties at 21 different restaurants, Lynn concluded that "tips are only weakly related to service."
-As Margialoth notes, the most important factor to patrons deciding upon tip amounts is the amount of the check, not the efficiency, or inefficiency, of the server; the quantity of the food they order, not the quality with which it's served to them.
+As Margalioth notes, the most important factor to patrons deciding upon tip amounts is the amount of the check, not the efficiency, or inefficiency, of the server; the quantity of the food they order, not the quality with which it's served to them.
 This finding, Lynn argues, "raises serious questions about the use of tips as a measure of server performance or customer satisfaction as well as the use of tips as incentives to deliver good service."
-It also emphasizes the fact that tipping is really, painfully unfair: how in the world is bringing a customer a $1,000 bottle of wine any more work than bringing her a $60 bottle?
+It also emphasizes the fact that tipping is really, painfully unfair: How in the world is bringing a customer a $1,000 bottle of wine any more work than bringing her a $60 bottle?
 If Lynn is right, and customers generally tip on amount alone, the difference between the hypothetical 20 percent gratuities would be $188 — a $200 tip versus a $12 tip.

-Steve Dublanica, author of two books on the service industry, said that any server would agree with Lynn's findings:
+Steve Dublanica, the author of two books on the service industry, said that any server would agree with Lynn's findings:

 If you've waited tables, you know this is true.
 I learned this on the job years ago.
 You can give people amazing service and they'll stiff you.
 You can give them horrible service, and they can give you a great tip.
 There's no rhyme or reason to it.
 If only 2 percent of the tip is based on the service, what are the other 98 percent doing?
 If they're not tipping on service, they're tipping on psychological processes that are happening.